D-CNG/Projects/README.md

 Each folder corresponds to one project
-Naming is done in the following format "<mainlanguage used>-<short desc abt the proj>"
+Naming is done in the following format "main language used-short desc abt the proj"